 Your Pet Can Benefit From Rehabilitation

-Carolina Ranch Animal Hospital is proud to offer a state-of-the-art Rehabilitation and Sports Medicine Department.
-Throughout our pets’ lives, they go through many phases that our Rehab department can help with: from puppies needing to build confidence to sports competitors building and developing strength or rehabbing post-injury and pets following orthopedic surgeries to our geriatric pets needing to maintain strength and flexibility.
+Carolina Ranch Animal Hospital is proud to offer a state-of-the-art rehabilitation and sports medicine department.
+Our rehabilitation department can aid pets throughout the many phases of their lives: from puppies needing to build confidence and foundational exercises, to sports competitors maximizing their performance abilities, to patients rehabbing post-injury or surgery, to our senior pets needing to maintain strength and flexibility.

 Animal rehab, or rehabilitation, has several benefits for animals who have suffered injuries, illnesses, or surgeries.
 It can help animals regain strength, flexibility, and mobility through exercises and therapies tailored to their specific needs.
 Rehab can also reduce pain and swelling, improve circulation, and prevent further injury.
 Additionally, rehab can improve an animal's mental and emotional well-being by providing stimulation, socialization, and positive reinforcement.
 Animal rehab can be particularly helpful for older pets or those with chronic conditions, as it can improve their quality of life and extend their lifespan.

 Yes, dogs often require physical therapy after surgery to help them recover and regain their mobility.
 Surgery can cause pain, swelling, and muscle atrophy, which can limit a dog's ability to move and function normally.
 Physical therapy can help reduce pain and inflammation, increase range of motion, and strengthen muscles.
 Additionally, physical therapy can help prevent complications such as scar tissue or joint stiffness.
 Depending on the type of surgery and the dog's condition, physical therapy may involve exercises, massage, hydrotherapy, and other techniques.
 It's important to work with a licensed and experienced veterinary professional to develop a comprehensive physical therapy plan for your dog after surgery.